datsfilipe/shareable-notes/01-cs/information-security/Standards of Information Security.md

+---
-# Standards of Information Security
+title: "Standards of Information Security"
+---

 ## Reason and Benefits of the Standards ISO/IEC 27001 and 27002